A Smart Decision

 BORMIO, ITALY

 I will claim ignorance.
 As a cycling fan, I am embarrassed.
 Or I should be embarrassed.
-I knew nothing about the Stelvio.
+I knew nothing about the famous Stelvio Pass.

 It was just a few weeks ago during the Giro d’Italia that the Stelvio pass made cycling news for days.
 The weather was so bad that the Giro either did or did not tell the teams that the descent would be neutralized for safety.
 The leaders flew down it, everyone else went reasonably and lost chunks of time.

 We left the hotel in Moena by shuttle and drove a couple of hours to Prato.
 Once there, we offloaded at a hotel by an intersection of the roads.
-Sure hope Trek Travel had permission because we took over all the rest rooms for changing.
+I sure hope Trek Travel had permission because we took over all the restrooms for changing.
+(I’m sure they did.)

-We rolled at out an intersection and I went first this time.
+We rolled out at an intersection and I went first this time.
 I had no intention of being first up the climb and within one hundred meters I pulled over as my spokes were hitting the speed sensor on the fork.
-Everyone rolled by me as I readjusted the sensor and then rode tempo to catch the back of the group, but only after also adjusting the bike pump which was being hit by the crank.
+Everyone rolled past me as I readjusted the sensor and then rode tempo to catch onto the back of the group, but only after also adjusting the bike pump which was being hit by the crank.
+(This was a Trek Travel bike with a bike pump – not mine.)

-The first four kilometers were pretty flat or trending up at one or two percent.
-Once at the base of the pass the road turned up in a beautiful forest with no idea why lies ahead.
+The first four kilometers were flat or trending up at one or two percent.
+Once at the base of the pass, the road turned up into a beautiful forest with no idea of what lies ahead.
 It was warm and I was sweating pretty heavily.

 Colin and Caitlyn stopped at a planned water/rest stop and I rode ahead, passing Bud Hoffacker and Anne Marie Redmond and then caught Chris and Jim Ashton.
 I’ve ridden with Chris and Jim quite a bit this week as well.

 Jim and I started using the switchback numbers to talk about what we were doing and where we were living at that age.
+So 48 years ago I was ___ years old and was living ___.
 It made the time go by real fast.
-We were joined for a while by James Shanahan, our Trek Travel guide and Chris and he rode about 50 meters ahead while Jim and I talked.
+We were joined for a while by James Shanahan, our Trek Travel guide, and Chris and he rode about 50 meters ahead while Jim and I talked.

 Chris and Jim Ashton